"

 The advantage of launching the satellite with a multi-stage rocket in a staging process is that it reaches a higher final velocity because the mass (weight) of the rocket is substantially reduced after each stage is depleted of fuel and jettisoned, so less total propellant is needed.
 The ultimate engineering goal of staging is to maximize the payload ratio, meaning the largest amount of payload is carried up to the required burnout velocity using the least non-payload weight (i.e., the empty weight of the rocket structure plus its propellant).

 Very high propellant flow rates through a rocket engine are needed to create the necessary thrust from the nozzle exit.
 Upstream combustion chambers drive turbopumps to supply and regulate the fuel and oxidizer’s required flow rates.
 The fuel is circulated in chambers around the nozzle to keep it cool and pre-heat it, which is called regenerative cooling.
-Pre-heating the fuel also increases the final combustion efficiency and the rocket’s net thrust.
+Preheating the fuel also increases the final combustion efficiency and the rocket’s net thrust.

 Schematic diagram showing the flow of fuel and oxidizer through a rocket engine into the combustion chamber.

 Schematic showing the flow of propellant (fuel and oxidizer) through a rocket engine into the combustion chamber.
-Notice that fuel is directed around chambers in the nozzle to keep it cool.
+Notice that the fuel is directed around chambers in the nozzle to keep it cool.

 Another advantage of staging a launch booster is that each stage can use a different type of rocket engine tuned for its particular operating conditions.
 For example, the first-stage engines are optimized for use in the atmosphere.
 In contrast, the last stage can use engines suited more to space conditions, i.e., for operations in a vacuum.
 Furthermore, different fuels may (and often will) be used for the different rocket engines.